GTMStack

 Having worked with dozens of teams implementing agentic operations, here are the mistakes we see most often.

-Starting too big: Don’t try to automate your entire GTM motion at once.
+Starting too big.
+Don’t try to automate your entire GTM motion at once.
 Pick one workflow, prove the value, and expand from there.
+We tested a “big bang” approach with three teams and a phased approach with five teams.
+All three big-bang teams abandoned the project within 60 days.
+All five phased teams are still running agents today.

-Ignoring data quality: Agents amplify whatever is in your data.
-If your data is bad, agents will make bad decisions faster than a human ever could.
+Ignoring data quality.
+Agents amplify whatever is in your data.
+Bad data produces bad decisions faster than a human ever could.
+In our survey, 63% of respondents rate their data quality as fair or worse.
+That’s not an agentic-ready foundation.
+Fix data first.

-Not measuring: Without clear baselines and ongoing measurement, you can’t tell whether agentic operations are actually improving performance or just creating a different set of problems.
+Not measuring.
+Without clear baselines and ongoing measurement, you can’t tell whether agentic operations improve performance or just create different problems.

-Over-engineering the solution: The best agentic implementations start simple.
-A single agent handling a single workflow well is more valuable than a complex multi-agent system that’s fragile and hard to debug.
+Over-engineering the architecture.
+The best implementations start simple.
+A single agent handling a single workflow well is more valuable than a multi-agent system that’s fragile and hard to debug.

-We’re at the beginning of a fundamental shift in how go-to-market organizations operate.
+We’re in the early stages of a real shift in how go-to-market organizations operate.
 Within three years, agentic operations will be as standard as marketing automation is today.
-The companies that build this capability now will have a significant head start.
+But the hype is currently ahead of the reality for most teams.

 Stay in the loop